-In this article for Business & Innovation Magazine, Vicki Strachan, head of our Oxford office, summarises Mathys & Squire’s recent seminar entitled ‘Developing & implementing a commercially robust IP strategy’.
+In this article for Business & Innovation Magazine, we summarise Mathys & Squire’s recent seminar entitled ‘Developing & implementing a commercially robust IP strategy’.

 IP managers and decision makers for a number of varying sized companies attended, all of whom rely on innovation to set them apart from their competitors and ensure that they continue to prosper and grow.

 We were delighted to welcome our guest speaker, Michael Edenborough QC – a seasoned silk and IP barrister who has been in practice for over 25 years.
 He was joined by Mathys & Squire partners Margaret Arnott and Dani Kramer, who shared their expertise in creating a formalised IP strategy; building a litigation strategy into business planning; and maximising the commercial value of IP.

 Mr Edenborough kicked off the discussion, highlighting the importance of IP to business.
 He observed that IP is still undervalued by a majority of businesses, and that around 76% of companies do not have a formal IP strategy.
 As reported in Mathys & Squire’s recent publication ‘Trends in IP litigation’, around 77% of companies have not performed a formal IP audit and, as such, may not be cognisant of all of their IP.
 Registered rights, such as patents, registered designs and registered trade marks are reasonably easy to list.
 However, unregistered rights are often overlooked and, in many cases, are just as (if not more) valuable.
 These include know-how and trade secrets, which may be intangible but can be crucial to a business so it is important to recognise their full extent and include in your IP strategy a means for protecting/safeguarding them.